Lotustrailtheprestigefig/StarshipScript/README.md

 The starship website can be found here : https://starship.rs if you want to add any other modules to your configuration file.

-You will have to reboot your system at the end of the installation.
+The script will ask you if you want to reboot your system now or later.
+I recommend you to reboot as soon as possible.